HikariKoneko/HikariProfiles/README.md

 Dungeons:

-- The Drowned City of Skalla
+- Lv70 The Drowned City of Skalla (unsynced)

 # Planned